rampallishyam/Conf-Mar-2-Eri-NTU/README.md

 # Conf-Mar-2-Eri-NTU
 Contains the all the files made for this conference

-Use spyder to run the code.
+Suggested to use spyder to run the code.
+Any other environment with the necessary libraries imported will still be of no problem.

 Code Description for the file: Mar2_Code_With functions.py